mdgriffith/elm-style-animation/README.md

 Here's generally how we compose animations.

  * Choose `Animation.queue` or `Animation.interrupt`, both of which take a list of steps and your animation model.
+This describes what the strategy should be if the thing you're trying to animate is already in the process of being animated.
+You either want to interrupt what its doing and do this new animation.
+Or you want to queue up this new animation to run after the current animation is finished.
+90% of the time you want `Animation.interrupt`
  * Steps can be
     * `Animation.to` - Animate to a target style
     * `Animation.set` - Set a animation to a style immediately.